Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Setting up encryption on an Amazon S3 bucket

 **Explanation:**
-"Patching the EC2 Operating System" and "Setting up encryption on an Amazon S3 bucket" are correct.
+Patching the EC2 Operating System and Setting up encryption on an Amazon S3 bucket are correct.
 Customers manage their OS and data encryption.
-"Patching the network infrastructure" and "Physical security of data center facilities" are AWS responsibilities.
+Patching the network infrastructure and Physical security of data center facilities are AWS responsibilities.

 ---